samukbg/post2podcast-server/README.md

 ## Integration with WordPress

-This server is designed to work with the Post to Podcast WordPress plugin.
+This server is designed to work with the Post2Podcast WordPress plugin.
 The plugin sends text content to this API and receives podcast audio files in return.

 ## License